Thank you to everyone who attended our second Print Power event!

-St Austell Printing Company and Business Cornwall Magazine are pleased to invite you to our second Print Power event, which takes place at St Austell Conference Centre on Thursday 11th July 2019.
+St Austell Printing Company and Business Cornwall Magazine hosted their second Print Power Event, which took place on Thursday 11th July 2019.

 Media Specialist, Royal Mail

 Sarah is one of only 20 Royal Mail Media Specialists in the UK, with over 20 years experience across the entire portfolio of Royal Mail products.

 In our digitally optimised world, customer targeting has never been easier.
 But now we receive up to 10,000 marketing messages a day, it’s also never been harder to cut through all the noise.

 A recent neuroscience study shows mail can make a difference.
 Research shows mail is remembered 35% more than social media and 49% more than email.

 Sarah will discuss findings from one of the largest media studies of its kind and give ideas on how printed marketing through mail can drive a successful multi-platform campaign.
 She will also share results from Royal Mail’s 18-month research programme, The Private Life of Mail, which brings together unprecedented insight into the role of mail in people’s homes, hearts and heads, plus the impact this has on advertisers’ ROI.